oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 #### Creating a domain with Istio support

-Setting up Istio support for a domain requires labeling its namespace or the annotation level in the server pod.
+Setting up Istio support for a domain only requires labeling its namespace for automatic sidecar injection.

-##### Setting up the domain namespace

 To allow your domains to run with Istio automatic sidecar injection enabled, create the namespace in which you want to run the domain